sentheta/SC2002-Project/README.md

 TODO

-add description attribute and updateDescription() in Food.java

 Implement viewReadyToPick() at Customer.java

+Add "package FOODIE" at the start of each file.

+After everything are done, we will modify private/public/protected/package visibility accordingly

+GROUND RULES

 Add try{}catch(Exception e){} everywhere :/

 Always use sc.nextLine() for consistency

-Admin.java: ...

-Add "package FOODIE" at the start of each file.

-After everything are done, we will modify private/public/protected/package visibility accordingly